-- o Do not exceed driveshaft speed/length limitations. - Yokes on each end of the drive shaft must be in phase.
-When in phase the yoke lugs (ears) at each end are in line. - Use balanced driveline components to help prevent vibration and to extend the life of drive yokes and other components related to the drive line.
+- 1. Do not exceed recommended universal joint operating angles.
+Complimentary shaft angles should be equal and as low as possible. - 2.
+Do not exceed universal joint torque limitations. - 3.
+Do not exceed driveshaft speed/length limitations. - 4.
+It is recommended that yokes on each end of a drive shaft be in phase.
+When in phase the yoke lugs (ears) at each end are in line. - 5.
+Use balanced driveline components to help prevent vibration and to extend the life of drive yokes and other components related to the drive line.